And this year, the social media site is implementing the same technology its Timehop clone, ‘On This Day’ does.

 Also this year, we were introduced to ‘cards’, Facebooks notification tab that looks very similar to those on Google Now.

-Instead of simply seeing a list of Likes and requests, as on the current tab, the personalised design shows birthdays, weather reports, trending topics and local news.
+of simply seeing a list of Likes and requests, as on the current tab,

-Along with traditional notifications, the tab can be customised with localised and timely info such as friends’ milestones, including birthdays and life events, sports scores and TV reminders, and upcoming events.
+birthdays and life events, sports scores and TV reminders, and upcoming

 This information is taken from the Pages a user has liked, their Friends list and Events tab.